Jennifer Dionne

 Jennifer (Jen) Dionne is an American scientist and pioneer of nanophotonics.
-She is currently Senior Associate Vice Provost of Research Platforms at Stanford University, a Chan Zuckerberg Biohub Investigator, and an Associate Professor of Materials Science and Engineering and by courtesy, of Radiology.
-She serves as Director of the Department of Energy's "Photonics at Thermodynamic Limits" Energy Frontier Research Center (EFRC), which strives to create thermodynamic engines driven by light, and she leads the "Extreme Scale Characterization" efforts of the DOE's Q-NEXT Quantum Science Center.
-She is also an Associate Editor of the ACS journal Nano Letters.
-Jen's research develops optical methods to observe and control chemical and biological processes as they unfold with nanometer scale resolution, emphasizing critical challenges in global health and sustainability.
+She is currently full professor of materials science and engineering at Stanford University and by courtesy, of radiology, and also a Chan Zuckerberg Biohub Investigator.
+She is Deputy Director of Q-NEXT, a National Quantum Information Science funded by the DOE.
+From 2020-2024, she served as Stanford's inaugural Vice Provost of Shared Facilities, where she advanced funding, infrastructure, education, and staff support within shared facilities.
+During this time, she also was Director of the Department of Energy's "Photonics at Thermodynamic Limits" Energy Frontier Research Center (EFRC), which strives to create thermodynamic engines driven by light.
+She is also an editor of the ACS journal Nano Letters.
+Dionne's research develops photonic materials and methods to observe and control chemical and biological processes as they unfold with nanometer scale resolution, emphasizing critical challenges in global health and sustainability.

 Early life and education

-Dionne was born October 28, 1981, in Warwick, Rhode Island to Sandra Dionne (Draper), an intensive care unit nurse, and George Dionne, a cabinet maker.
+Dionne was born October 28, 1981, in Warwick, Rhode Island, to Sandra Dionne (Draper), an intensive care unit nurse, and George Dionne, a cabinet maker.
 She grew up figure skating, but also enjoyed science and math.
-As a student at Bay View Academy, she was selected to be a Student Ambassador to Australia.
+As a student at Bay View Academy, she was selected to be a student ambassador to Australia.
 She also participated in the Washington University Summer Scholars Program and the Harvard University Secondary School Program.

-She attended Washington University in St. Louis, where she received bachelor's degrees in Physics and Systems Science and Mathematics in 2003.
+She attended Washington University in St. Louis, where she received bachelor's degrees in physics and systems science and mathematics in 2003.
 There, she served on the Mission Control of Steve Fosset's first attempted solo hot air balloon circumnavigation.
 She also worked as student lead of the Crow Observatory.

 She then received her master's and doctoral degrees in Applied Physics from Caltech in 2009, advised by Harry Atwater.
 At Caltech, she was named an Everhart Lecturer, and awarded the Francis and Milton Clauser Prize for Best Ph.D.
 Thesis, recognizing her work developing the first negative refractive index material at visible wavelengths and nanoscale Si-based photonic modulators.
 Before starting her faculty position at Stanford, she spent a year as a postdoctoral fellow in Chemistry at Berkeley and Lawrence Berkeley National Lab, advised by Paul Alivisatos.